jannis-baum/bachelor-thesis/chapters/3_2-implementation.md

 any additional external dependencies in the components `AutocompleteArea` and `AutocompleteMenu` found in the `components/bricks` directory.
-The underlying strategy is using an HTML `<div>` element along with the `<textarea>` element that allows the text editing.
+The underlying strategy is using an HTML `<div>` element along with the `<textarea>` element that enables the text editing.
 The `<div>` is aligned to have the same bounding box as the `<textarea>` and placed behind it, while the `<textarea>` itself is given a transparent background to make the `<div>` visible.
 With this layout, the same text that the user is writing into the `<textarea>` is simultaneously